 Listen to the Cancer.Net Podcast: Barium Enema–What to Expect , adapted from this content

 A radiology technician or a radiologist performs a barium enema in an x-ray room in either a hospital or a doctor's office.
-The test is performed by a radiology technician (a health care professional who is trained in performing this type of test) or a radiologist (a medical doctor who performs and interprets imaging tests to diagnose disease).
-The radiologist interprets the results of the barium enema and diagnoses or confirms any abnormalities.
+The radiologist then interprets the results and diagnoses or confirms any abnormalities.

-When you schedule the barium enema, you will get detailed instructions for how to prepare.
-Because your colon must be completely empty, you will need to follow a restricted diet consisting of either soft foods or clear liquids for 1 to 3 days beforehand.
-This includes fat-free bouillon or broth, black coffee, and strained fruit juice, for one to three days before the procedure.
+When you schedule the barium enema, you will get detailed instructions on how to prepare.
+Because your colon must be completely empty, you can eat only soft foods or clear liquids for 1 to 3 days beforehand.
+This includes fat-free bouillon or broth, black coffee, and strained fruit juice.

-You will also need to take a laxative or give yourself an enema the day or night before your appointment to remove any remaining waste from the colon.
+You will also need to take a laxative or give yourself an enema the day or night before your appointment.
+This step removes any remaining waste from your colon.
 If your doctor prescribes a laxative, it will be either a pill or a powder that you mix with water before drinking.
-In either form, the laxative will make you use the bathroom frequently, so it is a good idea to have easy access to a bathroom during this time.
+The laxative will make you use the bathroom frequently.
+Make sure you have easy access to a bathroom during this time.
 You will not be allowed to eat or drink anything after midnight on the day of your procedure.

-Before your appointment, you may want to check with your insurance provider to find out whether the cost of the procedure will be covered and if there are any additional costs you may need to pay yourself.
-Once you arrive at the doctor's office or hospital, you will be asked to sign a consent form that states you understand the benefits and risks of the barium enema and agree to have the procedure.
-Talk with your doctor about any concerns you may have.
+Before your appointment, find out from your insurance provider what costs will be covered.
+And, ask if there are any additional costs you must pay yourself.
+Once you arrive at the doctor's office or hospital, you will be asked to sign a consent form.
+This form states that you understand the benefits and risks of the procedure and that you agree to have it.

 During the procedure

 A barium enema usually takes 20 to 30 minutes to complete.
-Before the procedure begins, you will be asked to remove all clothing, jewelry, and any other metal objects that could interfere with the x-ray image (picture).
+You will be asked to remove all clothing, jewelry, and any other metal objects that could interfere with the x-ray.
 You will be given a hospital gown to wear.

-When you are ready, the doctor or technician will direct you lie on your side on an examination table in a private room, and a sheet will be draped over your body.
-The examination table is attached to a fluoroscope, a special x-ray machine connected to a video monitor.
+When you are ready, the doctor or technician will direct you to lie on your side on an exam table in a private room.
+He or she will drape a sheet over your body.
+The exam table is attached to an x-ray machine and a video monitor.

-The x-ray technologist will begin the exam by taking several x-rays to make sure that your colon is empty.
-The doctor or technician will insert a well-lubricated enema tip attached to a tube will be inserted into your anus.
-The radiologist will then insert barium into your colon through this tube.
+The x-ray technologist will begin by taking several x-rays to make sure your colon is empty.
+The doctor or technician will insert a well-lubricated enema tip attached to a tube into your anus.
+The radiologist will then insert barium into your colon through the tube.

-You may be asked to move into several different positions during the test so the barium can flow through the entire colon.
-Once the radiologist determines there is enough barium in the colon, he or she may deliver a small amount of air may be delivered into the colon through the same tube.
+The doctor or technician may ask you to move into different positions during the test.
+This is so the barium can flow through the entire colon.
+Once the radiologist determines there is enough barium in the colon, he or she may deliver a small amount of air into the colon through the same tube.
 This step is called a double contrast barium enema.
-It inflates the bowel and produce a better view of the intestinal wall.
+It inflates the bowel and produces a better view of the intestinal wall.
 Several x-rays will be taken during this time.
 When an x-ray is taken, the barium shows up bright white, clearly outlining the colon and rectum.

-You may feel some mild abdominal pressure and cramping when the barium flows through the colon.
-Taking slow, deep breaths can help make you more comfortable.
+You may feel mild stomach pressure and cramping when the barium flows through the colon.
+Taking slow, deep breaths can make you more comfortable.
 You may also feel discomfort from lying still for a long time.
 Once the barium is inserted into the colon, you may also feel the urge to have a bowel movement.
-It is important for you to try to hold in the barium until the examination is complete.
+It is important for you to try to hold in the barium until the test is complete.

 After the procedure

-Once the radiologist determines that enough images of the colon have been taken, the enema tip is removed.
+Once the radiologist has taken enough images of the colon, he or she will remove the enema tip.
 You will be helped down from the table so you can go to the restroom to push out the barium.
-You will then return to the examination room for an additional x-ray to make sure that you have emptied your bowel enough.
+You will then return to the exam room for another x-ray to make sure you have emptied your bowel enough.

-You may notice gray or white stool for several days after a barium enema as the remaining barium leaves your body.
-Because barium can cause constipation (infrequent or difficult passage of stool), you may need to take a laxative as directed by your doctor when you return home to avoid constipation from the barium.
+You may notice gray or white stool for several days after a barium enema.
+That is the remaining barium leaving your body.
+Your health care team may recommend taking a laxative when you return home to avoid constipation from the barium.
 This will also help remove any remaining barium.

-You can go back to your usual activities immediately after the barium enema, but it may be a good idea to have someone else drive you home from the test.
+You can go back to your usual activities immediately after the barium enema.
+But it is a good idea to have someone else drive you home from the test.
 If your doctor finds any areas of concern during your barium enema, additional tests may be needed to examine them more closely.

 Before your barium enema, consider asking the following questions:

-- Will I need to avoid any activities afterward?
+Will I need to avoid any activities afterward?